Storefront with glass door, "bien venue" text, and culinary illustrations

 • The Home page is always linked in the header and in the footer.
 The Home page has a list of the seven Sections, with descriptions and links.

 • The Sections links in the header will get you to the landing page for any of the seven Sections.
-From there, you can read about that Section, read about the modules in that Section, and get to any of individual modules in that Section.
+From there, you can read about that Section, read about the modules in that Section, and get to any of the individual modules in that Section.

-• The List page that is linked in the header is a complete but plain Table of Contents, with links to all Sections and all modules (but no descriptions or explanations).
+• The List page that is linked in the header is a complete but plain Table of Contents, with links to all Sections and all 27 modules (but no descriptions or explanations).

 • Watch for the navigation buttons at the bottom of most pages, too.